SucreLab/AlveolEye/README.md

 - **Eyedropper tool**: Click the eyedropper tool, then click a pixel in the image to set your active label (for drawing and editing) to that pixel's label.
 - **Layer selection**: Ensure you're working on the correct layer before annotating.
 - **Visibility control**: Hide unnecessary layers using the eye icon on the layer boxes (to the left of the image viewer) for clearer viewing.
+- **Blocking**: Encircle airways and vessels in the blocking label, and everything within that closed shape will be discounted from assessments calculation.

 <div align="right">
   <a href="#alveoleye-automated-lung-morphometry-made-easy">Back to Top</a>